-School nurses work with school age children and their teachers, parents and carers to make sure children and young people remain healthy.
+School nurses work with school age children and their teachers, parents and carers.
+This is to make sure children and young people remain healthy.
 The Calderdale school nurses have a particular focus on the management of long-term conditions in schools.
 They can also give individual support for you and your child.
 This can be advice on health issues to referring your child to specialist services and more.
-For more details, visit: School Nurses .
+For more details, visit: School nursing service .

-The Special School nursing team is managed within the Children’s Community Nursing Team by Calderdale and Huddersfield Foundation Trust.
-They offer support, advice and early intervention over a wide range of health related matters.
-Care is tailored to meet individual need, as well as offering health advice on a wide range of topics.
-The special school nursing team are based in Woodbank School, Highbury School and Ravenscliffe School.
-They can be contacted through your child's school phone number.
-The Special School Nursing Team [PDF 55KB]
+The Special School nursing team is managed by Calderdale and Huddersfield Foundation Trust.
+They offer support, advice and early intervention over a range of health related matters.
+Care is tailored to meet your needs.
+They are based in Woodbank School, Highbury School and Ravenscliffe School.
+You can contact them through your child's school.
+For more about this, please read: The Special School Nursing Team [PDF 55KB] .

 It is very important that you take your child to visit a dentist from an early age.
 This gets them used to the sounds and smells of the dental surgery.
 It will make them feel more at ease with visits throughout their life.
 If you do not have a Dentist, visit: Find a Dentist .

 Locala Dental Services have been specifically designed for children, young people and adults with special needs.
 It is for those who cannot be seen within the general dental service.
 They also provide emergency care for unregistered children up to their 16th birthday.
 They also provide theseservices: